levjj/esverify/README.md

 **Alpha: This is still a research prototype and not yet ready for production use.**

+## Documentation

+A detailed documentation of esverify and its theoretical foundations is currently work-in-progress and will be published soon.

 ## Example

 Given a simple JavaScript `max` function, we can add pre- and post-conditions